johanley/special-relativity-core/README.md

 Solving this hyperbolic triangle equates to relativistic velocity addition, and also to finding the kinematic (Wigner) rotation.

-**Characterizing the kinematic (Wigner) rotation as a negative number works only in certain coordinate systems**, in which the vectors involved are taken as defining the XY plane, and the axis of rotation is understood to be the +Z-axis.
+**Characterizing the kinematic (Wigner) rotation as a negative number works only in certain coordinate systems**, in which the velocities involved define the XY plane, and the axis of rotation is understood to be the +Z-axis.
 Otherwise, it needs to be treated as any other rotation.

 <!--